ganapathy-shan/ScreenRenderer/README.md

 - All the above functionalities runs on the background queue.

 TODO:
-- Fix the shaders to render the images properly(It is distorted currently)
+- Fix the issue with rendering.
+Needs to find a way to properly render 420v (kCVPixelFormatType_420YpCbCr8BiPlanarFullRange) image buffer.

 Build instruction: